CKA Autumn Conference, 2017.

 held at the University of Kent.

-The theme of the conference was Rescuing and Recording Kent's Lost Heritage and had five main presentations:
+The theme of the conference was If the Kaiser Should Come — Defending Kent and the South-East during the Great War and had four main presentations:

 The Autumn Conference was organised by the Council for Kentish Archaeology (CKA), the Kent Archaeological Society (KAS), and the Classical and Archaeological Studies Department of the University of Kent.
-The organisers are grateful to the University of Kent for providing the venue for another year at no cost, and to Dr Steve Willis for his continuing help in arranging yet another successful afternoon.
+The organisers are grateful to the University of Kent for providing the venue once again at no cost, and to Dr Steve Willis for his continuing help in arranging yet another successful afternoon.